miuku-dll/Lumina-old/README.md

 Sute's Macro is a Open-Source Tool.
 Written in C#, with .NET Framework 8.0 (soon)

-The Sute's Macro Releases Format is: (dd/MM/yyyy)
+The Lumina Releases Format is: (dd/MM/yyyy)
-The Sute's Macro Project is under the MIT License.
+The Lumina Project is under the MIT License.

-- [Sute's Macro, uses the holy spirits to work.](https://github.com/yurkyu/sutes-macro/
+- [Lumina, uses the holy spirits to work.](https://github.com/yurkyu/sutes-macro/

 ### Screenshots